 “Then I was like what about when Correa hit his, what about when they hit theirs?
 And they hit theirs,” he said, laughing.
 “We were just going back and forth.”

 After a Major League Baseball season that set a record for the most home runs, the World Series is off to a flying start.

-Rain is in the forecast, and the final call on whether to close the roof rests with MLB.
+Rain is in the forecast, the final call on whether to close the roof rests with MLB.
 That decision is based in part on what the home team normally does during the year.

 “We want it closed.
 We’ve got to have it closed,” reliever Chris Devenski said.
 “I feel the electricity when it’s closed is so much better.
 And we love playing here.
 We have so much excitement being here and the electricity and the vibe.
 And I feel like we feed off of it.”

 The Astros had plenty of energy Wednesday night, too.
 Marwin Gonzalez hit a tying homer off Dodgers closer Kenley Jansen in the ninth inning, Altuve and Correa connected back-to-back in the 10th and George Springer hit a two-run shot in the 11th.